 Second, although the plugin supports the flags of your chosen countries, you’ll have to upload the flag manually to your media library.
 If you can put up with these limitations, the plugin does have plenty of redeeming features.

-For a start, it pulls the exchange rates in real time directly from Yahoo Finance, so you can trust that they’re accurate.
-WooCommerce Currency Switcher also ships with three dedicated widgets: One switches the currency site-wide, the next acts as a conversion rate calculator tool, and the last one displays the latest exchange rates.
+For a start, it pulls the exchange rates in real-time directly from Yahoo Finance, so you can trust that they’re accurate.
+WooCommerce Currency Switcher also ships with three dedicated widgets: One switches the currency site-wide, the next acts as a conversion rate calculator tool, and the last one display the latest exchange rates.

 Did you know that it’s far costlier to acquire a new customer than it is to retain an existing one?
 Depending on the sources, customer acquisition can cost anywhere between three and 30 times as much.
 The easiest way to build a database of your existing customers is by collecting email addresses in an email list.
 The WooCommerce MailChimp plugin is probably the best free plugin for the job (if you’re using MailChimp for your email marketing, of course).